wavefrontHQ/docs/pages/doc/ingestion_policies.md

 - the usage by ingestion mechanism (proxy and direct ingestions)
 - the usage by ingestion type (time series, histograms, and delta counters)

 {% include note.html content="All users can view the ingestion policies.
-Only Super Admin users can create and manage ingestion policies."%}
+Only Super Admin users can create, edit, and delete ingestion policies."%}

 For performance monitoring of your Wavefront instance, you can use [wftop, Wavefront spy](wavefront_monitoring_spy.html), the [Slow Query dashboard](monitoring_overview.html#find-slow-queries-and-improve-dashboard-response), and the [Wavefront Usage integration](wavefront_monitoring.html).

 ## Ingestion Policy Basics

 Ingestion policies allow you to combine user and service accounts, groups, sources, metric namespaces, or point tags, so that you can monitor their usage of the Wavefront service.
-For example, you can create a policy for all accounts that joined in the last 6 months.
-You can also create a policy for one or more sources.
+For example, you can create a policy for a group of new hires.
+You can also create a policy for one or more source virtual machines.
 Also, you can set a Points per Second (PPS) limit for the policy and create an alert, so that you can receive notifications if the PPS usage exceeds certain thresholds of the limit.

-Tracking the PPS usage by ingestion policies can help you understand how the overall usage is distributed and weather or not particular team will need more PPS in the future or need to reduce their overhead ingestions.
+Tracking the PPS usage by ingestion policy can help you understand how the overall usage is distributed and weather or not particular team will need more PPS in the future or need to reduce their overhead ingestions.

 The policy scope can be accounts, groups, sources, namespaces, or point tags.
 * Once you set the scope, you cannot change it.